-[C]ontext is everything.
-Every academic institution is different, and...the Board must perform an exacting analysis of the particular institution and faculty at issue.
-That analysis must look beyond self-serving descriptions of the role of the faculty or the administration of a university.
-In Yeshiva, the Court looked repeatedly to the actual role of faculty in the academic affairs of the university....
+of faculty in the academic affairs of the university....
 The key inquiry is "how a faculty is structured and operates."
 Point Park University v.
 NLRB, 457 F.3d 42, 48 (D.C.
 Cir.
 2006)

-Nationwide patterns since 1980 show that the context has transformed through universities' increasing use of a corporate business model that goes well beyond Justice Brennan's observation in Yeshiva that universities have become "big business."
+Nationwide patterns since 1980 show that the context has been transformed through the increasing use of a corporate business model in academic settings that goes well beyond Justice Brennan's observation in Yeshiva that universities have become "big business."
 444 U.S. at 703.
 As Andrew Meyer, the chairman of Suffolk University's Board of Trustees has stated, "Suffolk has gone through a transition.
 This is a new chapter in the history of the university.
 We need people who understand that running an institution of higher education today means running a business."